CloudLabs-MOC/AI-102-AIEngineer/Instructions/22-azure-search.md

 1. Save the changes to **modify-search.cmd** (but don't run it yet!)

 ### Task 6.2: Review and modify the skillset

+In this task, you will learn how to review and modify the skillset in Azure AI Search to enhance the data enrichment process using AI-generated insights.

 1. In Visual studio Code, in the **modify-search** folder, open **skillset.json**.
 This shows a JSON definition for **margies-skillset**.